SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 "/path/to/packetcrypt.exe ann -p pkt1qc4l3wgtkx3t4qez6pun5k73cktcdczkqqutwnj http://pool.pkt.world/master/2048 http://stratum.zetahash.com http://pool.pktpool.io http://pool.pkteer.com http://pktco.in
 ```

 >  3: Change the /path/to, to the actual path.
 Change it to your address.
-Optionally add "-t *number*" to limit the threads used & edit "/master/2048" in the pkt world url to your preffered difficulty.
+Optionally add "-t *number*" to limit the threads used.

 >  4: Click "Save as", and select "all files" instead of the ".txt" extension.
 As a name, name it "whatever" but be sure to end it with "**.cmd**".